informjennifer/WashU-datarescue/how-to-start/README.md

 #### [Track 2 Web Archiving](track-2-web-archiving.md)

-This track focuses on finding and evaluating valuable and relevant at-risk data.
-These tasks help others be able to complete more time intensive capturing tasks as they can use your “peer reviewed” assessment to prioritize data harvesting and preservation.
+This track focused on finding and evaluating valuable and relevant at-risk data.
+It's not currently offered, but may be again in the future.

 #### [Track 3 (Data Capture)](track-3-data-capture.md)